awwx/meteor-browser-msg/README.md

 Implementation
 --------------

-localmsg uses the local storage "storage" event to get a message to the other browser tabs.
-The key used is "Meteor.LocalMsg.msg".
+browser-msg uses the local storage "storage" event to get a message to the other browser tabs.
+The key used is "Meteor.BrowserMsg.msg".

 In theory I imagine a browser might have an optimization where it would only deliver the last change event if the same storage key is